acai777/etch_a_sketch/README.md

-# etch_a_sketch
+# Etch A Sketch
-This is my Etch-A-Sketch project to work on DOM manipulation skills.
+This is my Etch-A-Sketch project.
+Focus is on flexing DOM manipulation techniques.
 Directions are from The Odin Project.